-For the month of OCTOBER, one theme might be IN-GATHERING
+For the month of MAY, one theme might be ELEVATION

 I offer some reflection questions and conversation starters:

-How can you honor the luminous cultural contributions of people of Hispanic descent to our world?
+How can you honor the inspirational cultural contributions of the Jewish American Diaspora to our world?

-How can you better recognize the active presence of First Nations people and their reclamation efforts in your community?
+How can you better recognize the active presence of mothers and mother figures in your community and in your life?

-May we all remember IN-GATHERING in our lives!
+May we all remember ELEVATION in our lives!

 *In this series, A Holyear of Holydays, I focus only on major religious and U.S. civic holidays/holydays that are not named after any one person.
 This is for the sake of cross-cultural relevance and avoiding unwieldiness.